ferram/jtabwb_provers/README.md

   >International Publishing, 2015

-  This procedure does not require backtracking nor loop-checking. **clnat** generates counter-models for the unprovable formulas.
+  This procedure does not require backtracking nor loop-checking. *clnat* generates counter-models for the unprovable formulas.

-* **cplg3c** is a simple example of implementation of a prover for Classical Propositional Logic based on the sequent calculus G3c of
+* *g3c* is a simple example of implementation of a prover for Classical Propositional Logic based on the sequent calculus **G3c**.

 ###Provers for Intuitionistic Propositional Logic (ipl)

-* **f3ni** is the implementation of the O(n log n)-space decision
+* *f3ni* is the implementation of the O(n log n)-space decision
   procedure for IPL based on the duplication-free tableau calculus of

   > M. Ferrari, C. Fiorentini, and G. Fiorino.
 A Tableau Calculus for